open-ephys/onix-docs/source/Hardware Guide/Lighthouses/setup.rst

    Follow these guidelines to decide where to mount your two Lighthouse base stations:

    - They should be centered above and facing the area that will be occupied by the lighthouse receivers.
+   - The lighthouses should have the same orientation.
-   - The distance between the receiver and the transmitters should not exceed 3 meters.
+   - The distance between the receiver and the transmitters should not exceed the maximum range.
+This depends on the sensitivity of the receiver's photodiode on the headstage and is best determined experimentally.
 Each base station has a 120° field of view.
+However, the photodiode has a larger chance of being obstructed from the transmitter by parts on the headstage at larger angles.
-However, position measurements are noisier when receivers are at the boundary of the transmitters' range, so leave a safe margin.
-A receiver must be in range of both transmitters in order to measure position.
+   - Position measurements are noisier when receivers are at the boundary of the transmitters' range, so leave a safe margin.
+   - A receiver must be in range of _both_ transmitters in order to measure position.
    - Secure the base stations such that they can't be easily jostled or moved.

    .. tip::